mkitzan/terminus/README.md

 - search, searches the current host table.
 The flag inputs constitute the SQL WHERE clause.

       user@host: search -a Harlan Ellison -T short stories
 - insert, inserts a new record into the host table.
-Currently, it's flag order specific, run 'help insert' for more information.
+Currently, it's not flag order specific, run 'help insert' for more information.

       user@host: insert -t Labryinths -a Jorge Luis Borges -g sf -y 1962 -p 251 -T stories -f paperback -F false
 - remove, deletes records from host table.
 The flag inputs constitute the SQL WHERE clause.